Disk Configurations

 The acronym JBOD stands for "Just a Bunch of Disks", and it refers to a configuration of multiple disks that retain their identity as individual disks.
 Each physical disk is a logical disk, as shown in Figure 3.
 It is the simplest arrangement for multi-disk storage, and the easiest to configure, upgrade, and repair.
 JBOD is a good configuration for photographers to use as primary storage for a couple reasons.

-- It’s simple to purchase and set up.
+• It’s simple to purchase and set up.
 Making an informed choice on the best RAID implementation, on the other hand, is not something that should be done without a good understanding of the hardware and software under the hood.
 Few photographers are well equipped to make this decision properly.
+If you plan to use the drive for video editing, however, seek out the help of an informed professional who can ensure the drive meets the performance requirements for HD video workflows.

-- It’s generally much quicker and easier to upgrade capacity with JBOD.
-A traditional RAID setup must be completely rebuilt (all data moved off, all new drives installed) to upgrade storage size.
-This makes the upgrade process a difficult, time-consuming, and possible dangerous process.
+• It’s generally much quicker and easier to upgrade capacity with JBOD.
+A traditional RAID setup must be rebuilt completely (all data moved off, all new drives installed) to upgrade storage size.
+This makes the upgrade process a difficult, time-consuming, and possibly dangerous process.
 With JBOD, you simply add another drive or replace one drive with another drive of larger capacity.

 RAID